 So James Houston decided in 1959 that he would travel to Japan and learn about printmaking from the masters there.
 He did and after he felt fairly competent as a printmaker returned to Cape Dorset with samples of Japanese printmakers’ work.
 Inspired by the Japanese techniques they had learned from Houston, the Inuit artists started producing unique work.
 They were using the Japanese methods but in a way that reflected life in Cape Dorset.

-In Houston’s obituary in the New York Times it says he was responsible for helping the Inuit develop a profitable crafts cooperative which brought their prints to the attention of collectors and museums world-wide.
+In Houston’s obituary in the New York Times, it says he was responsible for helping the Inuit develop a profitable crafts cooperative that brought their prints to the attention of collectors and museums worldwide.

 The Cape Dorset-Japan printmaking connection is a good example of the globalization of art and the way an artistic style can grow and change when it is transplanted into another culture.